 Metal Tree Collars

 Metal tree collars, and in particular galvanized tree collars, lend themselves to more of a farmhouse or industrial look.
-They come in solid colors, such as red, white or gold or course a plain metal look.
+They come in solid colors, such as red, white or gold or of course a plain metal look.

 Gold and copper Christmas tree decorations with tree inside a gold hammered metal tree collar